 Q. Does Western Digital make available Safety Data Sheets (SDS) to workers that handle chemicals?

 A. Yes.
-Western Digital makes SDS sheets available to employees onsite at all of its facilities.
+Western Digital makes SDS sheets available to employees.

 Q. Does Western Digital use hazardous materials in its manufacturing process?

 A. Yes.
 Western Digital utilizes a variety of hazardous materials in its manufacturing operations.
 Classifications of hazardous materials include flammables, combustibles, corrosives and toxic gases.